-Replacing a subwoofer amplifier should only require about 10-20 minutes and a standard Philips screwdriver.
+Replacing a subwoofer amplifier should only take approximately 10-20 minutes to replace.

 ***Make sure amplifier is unplugged before proceeding!!!***

-- Once screws are removed, give the amp plate a good tug to break the gum seal holding it in position
+- Once the screws are removed, give the amplifier panel a good tug to break the gum seal holding it in position

-If the subwoofer has an LED indicator light on the front, a wire which runs to the light will also be visible once the amp is removed
+If the subwoofer has an LED indicator light on the front, a wire which runs to the LED will also be visible once the amplifier panel is removed

-Once these are in place, slide the replacement amplifier back into position and put the screws back in position
+Once all wires are in place, screw the replacement amplifier panel back into the subwoofer cabinet to conclude the replacement process